 The reporting entity consists of (a) the primary government; i.e., the District, and (b) organizations for which the District is financially accountable.
 The District is considered financially accountable for legally separate organizations if it is able to appoint a voting majority of an organization's governing body and is either able to impose its will on that organization or there is a potential for the organization to provide specific financial benefits to, or to impose specific financial burdens on, the District.
 Consideration is also given to other organizations, which are fiscally dependent; i.e., unable to adopt a budget, levy taxes, or issue debt without approval by the District.
-Organizations for which the nature and significance of their relationship with the District are such that exclusion would cause the reporting entity.
+Organizations for which the nature and significance of their relationship with the District are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete are also included in the reporting entity.
 Based upon these criteria, the District is not a component unit of any other government.
 The District has three blended component units and while they are legally separate entities they are in substance part of the District's operations: